 Vaccine monitoring system

 The CDC requires medical institutions and offices to practice safe handling, storage and recordkeeping for various drugs and vaccines within their facilities.
+This is especially important for the COVID-19 (coronavirus) vaccine that requires ultra-cold vaccine storage.
 Vaccine potency can decrease dramatically within minutes of being left out in unsafe temperature ranges.
-Once the potency of the drug is lost, it cannot be restored, and the drug becomes useless.
+Once the potency of a vaccine is lost, it cannot be restored, and it becomes useless.

 Some vaccines show visible signs of being exposed to an unacceptable temperature range, such as clumping or a cloudy discoloration.
 Others may show no signs.
 The CDC strongly recommends that visual appearance is not a reliable indicator that vaccines were stored properly.
 Patients who receive vaccines that are less potent or inactive due to unsuitable storage conditions run the risk of not being fully protected from a preventable disease.
 Not only is this a risk that can be prevented, but the patient may also lose confidence in the vaccination program altogether.